musikele/musikele.github.io/_drafts/number-one-quality-for-remote-working.md

 I've never been a great writer; in high school my essays were just _average_ and this was certified by my marks, that were around 6 (out of 10).

 One day, however, i decided to start a (now defunct) blog on _Windows Live Spaces_ and this was the start of my writer's life.
-If i read my backup from those days, my first articles were rather embarrassing.
+If i read my backup from those days, my first articles were rather embarassing.
 I think my writing started to improve at some point around the 100th written blog post.

 At some point, however, i noticed that there was some pleasure in writing good and then I found another personal kink: explaing things clearly.